articleIcon-icon

 How do you apply for H-1B status?

-Stage 1: Register for the H-1B lottery
+Stage 1: Register for the H-1B lottery (cap-subject employers)

 A small percentage of H-1B lottery applicants are selected, and those who are not selected cannot proceed with the H-1B process.
-Applicants selected in the lottery can proceed with stage 2.
+Applicants selected in the lottery can proceed with Stage 2.

 Global HR Solutions